10 Feb Pregnant? Here’s a List of Foods that Contain Vitamin B3 (Niacin)

 - Vegemite!
 The National treasure that keeps giving!

 - Green vegetables; asparagus, peas, brussel sprouts, bok choy, kale, parsley, cabbage

 - Dried and frozen peaches

 - Grapefruit and orange juice

 - Tahini (ground sesame seeds)

-By boosting expecting mother’s B3 levels, it will help repair the Nicotinamide adenine dinucleotide (NAD) – one of the most important molecules in all living cells that is essential for energy production and DNA repair.
+By boosting expecting mother’s B3 levels, it can potentially help treat deficiencies in Nicotinamide adenine dinucleotide (NAD) – one of the most important molecules in all living cells that is essential for energy production and DNA repair.

-Not only can this miracle vitamin help to prevent miscarriage but it can also reduce birth defects.
+Not only could this miracle vitamin potentially help to prevent multiple miscarriages but it may also reduce some birth defects.
 We couldn’t be more thankful for this amazing breakthrough!

 Note: This article provides general health information and in no way constitutes medical advice.
 Ideas and information expressed may not be suitable for everyone.
 Readers wishing to obtain medical advice should contact their own doctor.